-- Program the AD9520-1 registers to the desired circuit state.
-If the user wants the PLL to lock automatically after power-up, the VCO calibration now bit (Register 0x018[0]) must be set to 1b.
-This allows VCO calibration to start automatically after register loading.
-Note that a valid input reference signal must be present during VCO calibration. - Program the EEPROM buffer registers, if necessary (see the Programming the EEPROM Buffer Segment section).
-This step is necessary only if the user wants to use the EEPROM to control the default setting of some (but not all) of the AD9520-1 registers, or to control the register setting update sequence during power-up or chip reset. - 3.
+- 1. Program the AD9520-5 registers to the desired circuit state. - Program the EEPROM buffer registers, if necessary (see the Programming the EEPROM Buffer Segment section).
+This step is necessary only if the user wants to use the EEPROM to control the default setting of some (but not all) of the AD9520-5 registers or to control the register setting update sequence during power-up or chip reset. - 3.
 Set the enable EEPROM write bit (Register 0xB02[0]) to 1b to enable the EEPROM. - 4.
 Set the REG2EEPROM bit (Register 0xB03[0]) to 1b. - 5.
 Set the IO_UPDATE bit (Register 0x232[0]) to 1b, which starts the process of writing data into the EEPROM to create the EEPROM setting file.
-This enables the AD9520-1 EEPROM controller to transfer the current register values, as well as the memory address and instruction bytes from the EEPROM buffer segment, into the EEPROM.
+This enables the AD9520-5 EEPROM controller to transfer the current register values, as well as the memory address and instruction bytes from the EEPROM buffer segment, into the EEPROM.
 After the write process is completed, the internal controller sets Register 0xB03[0] (REG2EEPROM) back to 0b.

-The STATUS_EEPROM bit in the readback register (Register 0xB00[0]) is used to indicate the data transfer status between the EEPROM and the control registers (0b = complete/inactive; 1b = in process/ active).
+The STATUS_EEPROM bit in the readback register (Register 0xB00[0]) is used to indicate the data transfer status between the EEPROM and the control registers (0b = complete/inactive; 1b = in process/active).
 At the start of the data transfer, STATUS_EEPROM is set to 1b by the EEPROM controller and cleared to 0b at the end of the data transfer.

 The STATUS_EEPROM bit can be accessed through the STATUS pin when the STATUS pin is programmed to monitor the STATUS_EEPROM bit.
 Alternatively, the user can monitor the STATUS_EEPROM bit directly by reading the register.